 We are also extending our 5 % discount to you / 5 % donation to a local guide offer as many local guides around the world really need help with income now during this pandemic.
 This special offer is continuing until the end of August 2020; see details here.
 This means that you can get even better value on any new tour booked and help a local guide in need at the same time so get reading below and start considering some Indian Subcontinent birding.

-We know some companies are all about cramming seats in a bus to drive the tour cost down, but this really is to the detriment of your experience, and what we are wanting to avoid on our tours.
-All of our tours are small-group tours, for most of them we will guarantee a tour departure with just four participants (and the maximum is eight), this gives you a much more personal experience with our professional and experienced tour leaders and knowledgeable and enthusiastic local guides.
-This also gives you more space in vehicles and safari jeeps, more space for watching (and photographing) the wonderous birds and other animals on offer here, as well as much better viewing opportunities when on foot, and gives you an overall superior tour experience.
+We know some companies are all about cramming seats in a bus to bring the tour cost down, but this really is to the detriment of your experience, and what we are wanting to avoid on our tours.
+All of our tours are small-group tours; for most of them we will guarantee a tour departure with just four participants (and the maximum is eight).
+This gives you a much more personal experience with our professional and experienced tour leaders and knowledgeable and enthusiastic local guides.
+It also gives you more space in vehicles and safari jeeps, more space for watching (and photographing) the wonderous birds and other animals on offer here, as well as much better viewing opportunities when on foot, and gives you an overall superior tour experience.
 This applies to all our tours, not just the ones here, but we feel it is important to get this important information across.

 Our small group birding in Gujarat and enjoying a picnic breakfast after an awesome early-morning bird and wildlife-watching session.
 We always ensure you have plenty of room in vehicles and will run a tour with only four, and up to a maximum of eight people, giving you a much better experience than being in a larger group.

 Where and when to go birding in the Indian Subcontinent